opencybersecurityalliance/stix-shifter/README.md

 The STIX-Shifter comes with a bundled script which you can use to translate STIX Pattern to a native datasource query.
 It can also be used to translate a JSON data source query result to a STIX bundle of observable objects.
 You can also send query to a datasource by using a transmission option.

-Details of the command line option can be found [here](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/OVERVIEW.md#how-to-use)
+More details of the command line option can be found [here](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/OVERVIEW.md#how-to-use)

 ```
 $ stix-shifter translate <MODULE NAME> query "<STIX IDENTITY OBJECT>" "<STIX PATTERN>" "<OPTIONS>"